jgromes/RadioLib/examples/LoRaWAN/LoRaWAN_Starter/notes.md

 These notes plus a lot more are available in the wiki: https://github.com/jgromes/RadioLib/wiki/LoRaWAN

 For questions about using RadioLib there is the discussions section (https://github.com/jgromes/RadioLib/discussions) and if you believe you've found an issue (aka bug), the issues section (https://github.com/jgromes/RadioLib/issues).
-If posting an issue please ensure you tell us what hardware you are using and provide a debug log - please do not use verbose mode unless asked to.
+If posting an issue please ensure you tell us what hardware you are using and provide a debug log - make sure you enable `RADIOLIB_DEBUG_PROTOCOL`.
 If the question is more LoRaWAN or firmware related, then you can use the TTN forum: https://www.thethingsnetwork.org/forum/

 ## Register & setup on TTN